spham395/08-C-Programming/01 Introduction/03 C-specifics.md

 ### Pointers

-A pointer is a variable which contains the address of another variable in memory.
+Pointer variables often called pointers, are variables which contain the address of another variable in memory.
 Pointers can point to any variable type.

-### Pointer Variables
+### Dereferencing Pointer

 The data contained at the address in which a pointer is pointing to.
-This is called dereferencing the pointer.
+Simply put, when you dereference a pointer, you are using the pointer to get to the other variable.

 ### Dynamic Storage